usnistgov/fireflow/STANDARD.md

 use non-negative floats.

-Specifically, *$PnL* is supposed to be an integer in all versions (although FCS 3.1 allowed this to included multiple wavelengths), *PnO* was specified as an integer through FCS 3.1, and *$PnV* was specified to be an integer through FCS 3.0.
+Specifically, *$PnL* is supposed to be an integer in all versions (although FCS 3.1 allowed this to include multiple wavelengths), *PnO* was specified as an integer through FCS 3.1, and *$PnV* was specified to be an integer through FCS 3.0.
 Note that FCS 2.0 does not list the type of these but integer is implied via the examples given.